WELDING BODY PANELS WITH FLUX CORE

 Blow out… This is when your sheet metal literally blows out the sheet metal into a hole.

-Once you settle on your welder, flux core welding thin sheet metal is pretty easy.
+Once you settle on your welder, flux core welding thin sheet metal can be pretty easy.

 Load the wire into the welder, feed it into the torch feeder, and lock it in.